maluo/HDMR-BlockChain-Ordering/readme.md

 ## Do data computing to generate models, representing models in portable format and stored in file or database.
 More credit is given if distributed approach is used data mining of big dataset

-Write a short description (including the new features).
+Write a short description (including the new features). working on it.

 Balancing: